 Haywood Common (Modern American in a handsome, rustic atmosphere.
 Great for a casual dinner with a group that has somewhat traditional tastes.
-I had the Winter Cobb with Grilled Chicken and it was exceptional.
+I’ve had a cobb, oysters, brussels sprouts and a chicken sandwich.
+All have been phenomenal.
 West Asheville).

 Curate (One of my favorites; high-end Spanish Tapas with insane flavor and great cocktails .Downtown)